The liquidity of businesses and enterprises are being affected by the outbreak of the Covid-19-disease and measures implemented to combat it.

 How are losses divided under the guarantee scheme?

 Losses will be divided pro rata between the financing intuitions and the state, where the state will cover 90% per loan.
-For this, the finance institution pays a guarantee fee to the state.
-The guarantee does not cover interest due but unpaid for a period exceeding 90 days or interest accrued after the borrower is declared bankrupt (or debt settlement negotiations are opened).
-In any event, the state’s guarantee liability is limited to each finance institution’s share of the guarantee scheme.
+For this, the financing institution pays a guarantee fee to the state.
+The guarantee does not cover interest due but unpaid for a period exceeding 90 days or interest accrued after the borrower is declared bankrupt (or reconstruction or debt settlement negotiations are opened).
+In any event, the state’s guarantee liability is limited to each financing institution’s share of the guarantee scheme.

 In what timespan can guaranteed loans be issued?

-The state guarantee will be applicable to loans which are approved in the timespan between the act entering into force and until 1 June 2020.
-This may be extended by the Ministry.
+The state guarantee will be applicable to loans which are approved in the timespan between the act entering into force and until 30 June 2021.

 The relationship to the EU state aid rules